databendlabs/databend/website/blog/2023-08-27-databend-weekly-108.md

 Stay connected with the latest news about Databend.

-### Multiple Catalog
+### Multiple Catalogs

-A catalog in Databend is a fundamental organizational concept that assists in efficiently managing and accessing your data sources.
+Catalog is a fundamental organizational concept in Databend and assists in efficiently managing and accessing your data sources.

-Databend provides the ability called Multiple Catalog, which currently supports two types of external catalogs: Apache Iceberg and Apache Hive.
+Databend allows Multiple Catalogs and currently supports two types of external catalogs: Apache Iceberg and Apache Hive.

-By mounting external catalogs, there is no need to load data into Databend in order to perform efficient queries.
+With external catalogs, there's no longer a need to load your external data into Databend before querying

 ```sql
 -- Create a Hive catalog